 Although in the original form of the article I said that “as a result, we see a stylistic mash-up that makes the Mido Multifort PVD Special Edition Chronograph the most strange “plain” watch that looks like a timepiece for a Batman of Asian origin (sorry, guys,)” I, again, withdraw this statement with all the necessary apologies that are in order.

-Although guys at Professional Watches tell us that the watch’s ETA Valjoux 7750 automatic chronograph movement was “slightly modified,” it is not exactly so.
-The incabloc shock-absorber system is used in all Chronometre-grade 7750 movements, as does the gilt Glucydur balance, Anacron balance-spring and Nivaflex NM barrel spring.
+Although guys at Professional Watches tell us that its ETA Valjoux 7750 automatic chronograph movement was “slightly modified,” it is not exactly so.
+The Incabloc shock-absorber system is used in all Chronometre-grade 7750 movements, as does the gilt Glucydur balance, Anacron balance-spring and Nivaflex NM barrel spring.
 All these devices are listed in the Manufacturing Information leaflet that you can find on the Internet.

 The caliber with its blued screws, circular graning and an oscillating weight with Geneva stripes and engraved Mido logo is perfectly seen via the gadget’s transparent caseback.
 Perhaps, that’s the only “modification” that the mechanism was subjected to.

-So, while the watch indeed sports a very high-grade movement adjusted in five positions and officially COSC-certified, it is steel a standard job.
-Bear this fact in mind if you plan to sell the watch in the future: there is nothing particularly “limited” or “special” about this movement.
+So, while the Multifort PVD indeed sports a high-grade movement adjusted in five positions and officially COSC-certified, it is steel a standard job.
+Bear this fact in mind if you plan to sell it in the future: there is nothing particularly “limited” or “special” about this movement.

-The price of $1830, too, makes it a very interesting option for a person looking for a watch that is powered by an ETA 7750-based mechanism.
+The price of $1830, too, makes it an interesting option for a person looking for a timepiece that is powered by an ETA 7750-based mechanism.

 Photos: Mido / UhrForum

 Mido Multifort PVD Special Edition Chronograph (M005.614.37.051.01) specification

 Price: $1830 (MSRP)